csiro-data-school/regex/_episodes/01-intro.md

 ~~~
 {: .language-bash}

+It's ugly, but it works (regular expression catch-phrase?).

 This is a regular expression substitution, containing a pattern that matches each part of our
 file names and another pattern that defines the rearrangement.
 A goal for the end of today is
 to understand how this works and to be able to implement similar effects yourselves.